anahyunaa/anahyunaa/README.md

 ## 🎓 Academic Projects & Achievements

 - Designed a web Food For Everyone for web development course.
-- became the second winner in the poster design competition by PNJ.
+- Second-place winner in the poster design competition by PNJ.
 - Lead Image Waste Clasification Project (Comparing 3 CNN Models) on trashnet dataset.
 - Lead, designing, and code for Nongki Yuk APP.
+- First-place winner of the policy competition at the Clinovation 2026 event

 ---